 The Senior Vet of the Currumbin Wildlife Hospital, Dr Michael Pyne has issued a statement surrounding the current situation for wild koalas in Australia.

-Alongside his team, Dr Pyne has facilitated the treatment of over 500 koalas this year.
+Alongside his team, Dr Pyne has facilitated the treatment of nearly 600 koalas this year.

 Fires across Australia and the extended drought have had a huge impact on koalas and this has placed extra pressure on the hospital.